External Fiscal Registrars

 var userName = command.Parameters.FirstOrDefault(item => item.Name == paramName)?.Value;

-// writing greeting message
+// write the greeting message

-result.Message = userName != null ? $"Hi, {userName}!" : "Hello everybody!";
+result.Message = userName != null ? $"Hello, {userName}!" : "Hello everyone!";

 }